 Millions of individuals’ personal information are being stored by banks, hospitals, internet service providers, and other service providers in this digital age.
 Even SME’s are not spared and are held to strict compliance.
 Numerous issues have to be tackled concerning more efficient data protection.
 What are the common mistakes made by organizations that result in personal data leaks?
 Recent cases in Singapore emerged where numerous organizations were issued warnings or fines by the Personal Data Protection Commission (“PDPC”), Singapore’s main administration and enforcement body of the PDPA.

-Firstly when organizations are required to deal with third-party data intermediaries (like Finantech Holdings), they should ensure that there are adequate contractual safeguards in relation to the handling of the personal data transferred to them.
+Firstly, when organizations must deal with third-party data intermediaries (like Finantech Holdings), they should ensure adequate contractual safeguards to handle the personal data transferred to them.
 Appointing a competent Data Protection Officer (“DPO”) might be an important step to ensure such compliance issues are sorted out.
 The appointed DPO could stress and educate the importance of PDPA compliance with the relevant data intermediaries and conduct regular monitoring to ensure adequate data protection compliance.

-The consequences for noncompliance of the PDPA may result in more just financial penalties.
-There could be increased time and financial costs of organizations having to deal with numerous client/customer complaints in the event of a suspected PDPA breach.
-Furthermore, there is the negative publicity that could have adverse effects on organizations when the PDPC takes action for PDPA noncompliance.
-Clients/customers might lose the trust and confidence in organizations in the event of a personal data leak, and this may ultimately lead to loss of business and revenue down the line.
+The consequences for noncompliance with the PDPA may result in more just financial penalties.
+There could be increased time and financial costs of organizations dealing with numerous client/customer complaints in a suspected business and revenue down the line..
+Furthermore, negative publicity could have adverse effects on organizations when the PDPC takes action for PDPA noncompliance.
+Clients/customers might lose the trust and confidence in organizations in the event of a personal data leak, which may ultimately lead to loss of